A martingale approach to noncommutative stochastic calculus: It o 's formula

 \begin{rem} A careful study of the proof yields that if $f \in NC^k(\R)$, then $f_{\mathsmaller{\cA}} \colon \cA_{\sa} \to \cA$ is an example of the functions described in Example \ref{ex.JLS} (with $n=m=1$ and $\cA_{\beta} = \cA_{\sa}$). \end{rem}

-Combining this with work from the last section, we arrive at a general It\^{o} formula for noncommutative $C^2$ functions of self-adjoint $L^{\infty}$-decomposable processes.
-This provides a generalization of the functional free It\^{o} formula for free It\^{o} processes (Theorem 4.3.4 in \cite{NikitopoulosIto}).
+Combining this with work from the last section, we arrive at a general It\^{o}'s formula for noncommutative $C^2$ functions of self-adjoint $L^{\infty}$-decomposable processes.
+This generalizes the functional free It\^{o} formula for free It\^{o} processes (\cite[Thm.\ 4.3.4]{NikitopoulosIto}).

-\begin{cor}[\textbf{It\^{o}'s Formula for $\boldsymbol{NC^2}$ Functions}] If $X \colon \R_+ \to \cA$ is a self-adjoint $L^{\infty}$-decomposable process and $f \in NC^2(\R)$, then
+\begin{cor}[It\^{o}'s formula for $NC^2$ functions] If $X \colon \R_+ \to \cA$ is a self-adjoint $L^{\infty}$-decomposable process and $f \in NC^2(\R)$, then

 \end{cor}

 \begin{proof} Combine Theorems \ref{thm.NCIFtimedep}, \ref{thm.trCkadapCk}, and \ref{thm.NCkistrCk}. \end{proof}